Search for Z' bosons decaying to pairs of heavy Majorana neutrinos in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 As the LRSM provides explanations for these basic observations of beyond the SM physics, it is compelling to probe signatures of this model.
 Although there have been previous searches for both new heavy gauge bosons and heavy right-handed neutrinos~\cite{CMS_Zp_dilep,CMS:2022yjm,CMS_HNL_dilep,PhysRevLett.120.221801,CMS:2022fut}, the unique signature of the LRSM is the presence of events that have an extra gauge boson as well as heavy right-handed neutrinos.
 In this analysis, we search for the pair production of heavy right-handed neutrinos through an extra neutral gauge boson (\PZpr).
 The resonance production of a \PZpr boson and its decay into heavy neutrinos are shown in Fig.~\ref{fig:HN_pair_feynman}.
 In the benchmark model used in this study, the heavy right-handed neutrino is a Majorana particle and decays into a lepton plus two quarks.
 We therefore select events with two electrons or two muons, and at least two reconstructed jets, to search for an excess in the invariant mass distribution of them.
 We use opposite- and same-sign leptons inclusively, and mixing between heavy neutrinos of electron type and muon type is not considered.
+Rich scalar sectors are predicted by LRSM models in general.
+In this search, results are presented in terms of the product of the cross section and branching fraction of the process, thus no assumptions are made concerning the nature of the scalar sector.
 Detailed underlying assumptions for this LRSM will be discussed in Section~\ref{sec:Samples}.

 Searches for a \WRpm boson and its decay to a heavy Majorana neutrino (\N) have been performed in the framework of the LRSM by the ATLAS and the CMS Collaborations at the LHC~\cite{ATLAS:2012ak,CMS:2012zv,Khachatryan:2014dka,Aad:2015xaa,WR_CMS_2015,WR_CMS_2016_ICHEP,Sirunyan:2018pom,Aaboud:2018spl,Aaboud:2019wfg,CMS:2021dzb,ATLAS:2023cjo}.
 The most stringent lower limit on the \WRpm mass from the ATLAS Collaboration is about 6.4\TeV~\cite{ATLAS:2023cjo}, which was obtained using a data set of proton-proton ($\Pp\Pp$) collisions at a center-of-mass energy of 13\TeV, corresponding to an integrated luminosity of 139\fbinv.
 A search for an extra gauge boson \PZpr and its decay to a pair of \N has also been performed by the ATLAS Collaboration, which obtained a lower limit on the \PZpr mass (\mZp) of 2.2\TeV~\cite{Aad:2015xaa} using a data sample corresponding to 20.3\fbinv at $\sqrt{s} = 8\TeV$.